Biden's student loan plan: What we know (and what we don't)

 For example, under the proposal, a single borrower making $38,000 a year would pay $31 a month, according a government press release.

-The amount considered non-discretionary will also be increased, through the department has not said how much.
+The amount considered non-discretionary income will also be increased, through the department has not said how much.

 Discretionary income usually refers to what you have left after covering necessities like food and rent, but for student loan repayment purposes it’s calculated using a formula that takes into account the difference between a borrower’s annual income and the federal poverty line, along with family size and geographic location.